samuell/awesome-ada/README.md

 # Awesome Ada

-Awesome resources and other links related to the Ada programming language
+A curated list of awesome resources and other links related to the Ada programming language

 ## Why Ada - Sites and posts of promotional nature